RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/04-Configuring-Reverse-DNS.md

     mnt-by:   <your maintainer>
     source:   RIPE

 In the [web interface](https://apps.db.ripe.net/db-web-ui/webupdates/select) for the RIPE Database, there is a wizard that will automatically create one or more **domain** objects for you.
 It allows you to fill in an IPv4 or IPv6 prefix and the wizard will take care of creating one or multiple reverse zones out of it.
 After filling in your name servers, the wizard will also perform a basic check to see if the name servers are online.
 The full set of tests will happen after you submit the form.
-A [one-minute video](https://www.youtube.com/watch?v=7JzapYkca-Y&ab_channel=RIPENCC) with a demostration is available online.
+A [one-minute video](https://www.youtube.com/watch?v=7JzapYkca-Y&ab_channel=RIPENCC) with a demonstration is available online.

 ![](~@imgs/create_domain_object.png)